Other Rule Principles

 Model Placement

-When you deploy or move a model, it cannot be set up with its base overlapping impassable terrain or the base of another model.
-It can be set up on a flat surface on terrain that isn’t impassable, as long as it is possible to fit at least half of the model’s base on the surface.
+When you set up or move a model, it cannot be set up with its base overlapping Impassable terrain or the base of another model.
+You can set up a model so that part of its base is on the battlefield or in terrain and the rest of its base is “in the air”, as long as more than half of the model’s base is on the battlefield or in terrain.
 With your opponent’s permission you can place it in a safe location nearby so that there is no risk of it falling over and being damaged (it will still count as being at the location for all other purposes).

 Pre-Measuring